rhyswynne/wp-taxi-me/readme.txt

 To add to the post or page, please use the `[taxi-me]` shortcode within the post content.

+For more documentation, check out the [WP Taxi Me Documentation Page](http://winwar.co.uk/documentation/wp-taxi-me/).

 = WP Taxi Me Premium =
 [**WP Taxi Me Premium**](http://winwar.co.uk/plugins/wp-taxi-premium/) is a plugin that allows you deeper integration with your website.
 The features the premium version has at the time of publication is the following:-

+* Give customers an ETA and a price.
 * Style Buttons Easily With a Graphical Interface
 * Earn Money by using your own affiliate code with the plugin!